 mens sana in corpore sano

-In a few brief paragraphs I will make a half-hearted attempt to summarize my
+In just a few paragraphs I will make an attempt to summarize my

 life.
 I donít know why it is

-so difficult to do this other than I feel embarrassed talking about myself.
+so difficult to do this.
+I certainly don't feel very objective talking about myself.
 Given my present trajectory, Iím not sure

-I will do any earth shattering things so itís a good time to begin,
+I will have enough time do any earth shattering things so itís a good time to begin,

-I started out living and breathing in the fall of 1941, born the fourth boy in a family of five plus two others, one being a first cousin (my oldest brother died), but that's way off this subject.
-I was a pretty healthy kid, kind of scrawny but always scrappy and very climby and raising chickens and doing what other kids did.
+I started out living and breathing in the fall of 1941, born the fourth boy in a family of five plus two other boys, one being a first cousin (my oldest brother died), but that's way off this subject.
+I was a pretty healthy kid, kind of scrawny but always scrappy and very tree climby and raising chickens and doing what other kids did, and equipped with an insatiable curiosity.
 In my first picture I was chewing on something.
 Mom couldnít keep me from climbing up or on anything of any size whatever.

 Our family moved from the sleepy, laid back one-horse

 around 1946 to the vibrant hustling bustling city of